TruStory/truchain/README.md

-    Amount          sdk.Coin            // amount of the bond CreatedBlock    int64               // block at which bond was created Creator         sdk.AccAddress      // address of the creator Period          int64               // period of the bond
+    Amount          sdk.Coin            // amount of the bond CreatedBlock    int64               // block at which bond was created Creator         sdk.AccAddress      // address of the creator Period          time.Duration       // time period of the bond (days)
     StoryID         int64               // id of the associated story }